Log canonical models of foliated surfaces

-\item For any polynomial $\Psi(\ell) := \Phi(\ell)-s$ where $0\leq s\leq \varphi$, we consider the Quot scheme
+For any polynomial $\Psi(\ell) := \Phi(\ell)-s$ where $0\leq s\leq \varphi$, we consider the Quot scheme

 which is projective over $T$.
 Let $\cU := \cY\times_T Q$.
-By a flattening stratification on $Q$, we may assume that the projection morphism $\cU \rightarrow Q$ is flat.
-Then by the universal property of Quot schemes, there is a (universal) quotient sheaf $\cL$ of $\Omega_{\cU/Q}$ on $\cU$.
-By \cite[Th\'{e}or\`{e}me 12.2.1 (v)]{grothendieck1966elements}, the locus
+Then by a flattening stratification on $Q$, we may assume that the projection morphism $\cU \rw Q$ is flat.
+Now by the universal property of Quot schemes, there is a (universal) quotient sheaf $\cL$ of $\Omega_{\cU/Q}^{**}$ on $\cU$.
+Moreover, by \cite[Th\'{e}or\`{e}me 12.2.1 (v)]{grothendieck1966elements}, the loci